igordev96/react-todo-list/README.md

 # React To Do List

-A to do list made with React
+A to do list made with React, styled with Style-Components, consuming an API from a mocking library called MirageJS.
+To see it running with the "mocked backend" you have to run it locally

 ## Tech Stack

-React, Styled-Components
+React, Styled-Components, Axios and MirageJS

 ## Demo